vinyldns/vinyldns/modules/docs/src/main/mdoc/operator/config-api.md

 5. If the user is either in `allowed-user-list` or `allowed-group-list`, they are allowed to create a dotted host.
 It is not necessary for the user to be in both `allowed-user-list` and `allowed-group-list`.
 6. The record types which are allowed while creating a dotted host is added to the `allowed-record-type`.
+7. The number of dots allowed in a record name for a zone is given in `allowed-dots-limit`.

 ```yaml
 # approved zones, individual users, users in groups and record types that are allowed for dotted hosts